DanLavine/goasync/README.md

 // Execute is the main Async function to house all the multi-threaded logic handled by GoAsync.
 Execute(ctx context.Context) error

-// Clenup functions are ran serially in reverse order they were added to the TaskManager.
+// Cleanup functions are ran serially in reverse order they were added to the TaskManager.
-// This way the 1st Initialze dependency is stopped last Cleanup() error
+// This way the 1st Initalized dependency is stopped last Cleanup() error
 }
 ```